 Everyone's circumstances and family dynamics are different, of course, but there are certain commonalities.
 Chief among them is how to provide help, support and comfort while respecting our parents' intellect and abilities.
 Even as the roles shift, they're still our parents, and no matter how wise or experienced we are, to them, we'll always be "the kids."
 These tips and insights are especially important and true in the environment we are in today, with the global economy turned upside down, massive job losses, and the need for extreme social distancing due to the Corona Virus, which causes the COVID-19 disease.

 We specialize in working with families and adult children who are managing the transition of thier elderly parents.
 We have learned a thing or two over the years and wanted to share these insights with you.
 We have put together list of the top 5 tips you may want to consider when working with your agents parents.
-These helpful tips are part of a continuing series of articles by Nick and Joe Santoro of Personal Property Managers.
+These helpful tips are part of our 2022 best in class continuing series of articles by Nick and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in real estate sales, real estate transition services, property management and content clean-out services in Pennsylvania and New Jersey.

 As our parents age and need more and more help, it's natural to want to lend a hand, but when you get involved, you need to make sure that you don't become domineering.